-For children that are in segregated education, play, leisure and social activities provide a very useful medium to allow children and young people to be able to learn social and independence skills, gain confidence and build self-esteem and emotional resilience.
+Many children are in segregated education and therefore day to day play opportunies.
+Play, leisure and social activities provide a very useful medium to allow children and young people to learn the social and independent skills that they need throughout their teenage and adult lives.

-We run weekly term time play provision, youth clubs, summer schemes and residentials.
-Interplay aims to ensure that the standard of play and leisure provision is exemplary, particularly in projects or activities that are organised by Interplay.
-To do this, Interplay promotes best practice in recruitment, employment, training, supervision and monitoring of all it’s workers.
+Interplay aims to ensure that the standard of play and leisure provision is exemplary particularly where the projects or activities are initiated by this organisation.
+To do this Interplay will promote best practice in recruitment, employment, training, supervision and monitoring of all its workers.